Your browser is not optimized for viewing this website.

 For students that have never touched clay to those still learning the basics.

 This class will cover the basic “how tos” of pottery.
 Students will learn the foundations of throwing, including how to confidently center, pull, and trim pots on the wheel.
-The class will also cover basic glazing techniques, attaching handles, and how to track your pieces through the studio.
+The class will also cover basic glazing techniques, and how to track your pieces through the studio in 4 short weeks!
+Ideal for people with busy summer schedules that can’t commit to a full 8 week class.

 Ages: 16 and above